mesosphere/dcos-docs-site/pages/1.13/installing/production/advanced-configuration/configuration-reference/index.md

 ### enable_mesos_input_plugin

 Indicates whether to enable Telegraf's Mesos input plugin to collect Mesos metrics from Mesos masters and agents.
 Options: `true` or `false`.
-Default value is `false`.
+Default value is `true`.
 For more information, see the [documentation](/1.13/metrics/mesos/).

 <a name="exhibitor_storage_backend"></a>